 How do I handle multi-agent workflows where cost accumulates across sub-agents?

 Pass the session's cumulative cost through the execution context so every sub-agent shares the same accumulator.
 Each sub-agent checks the same breaker instance before executing.
 This prevents the symmetric failure where each sub-agent sees a clean budget while the parent session is already deep into a spiral.
+In LangGraph, thread the breaker instance through the graph state or use a session-scoped dependency injected at graph compile time.

 What if the HALF-OPEN probe also spirals?

 Keep the probe budget tight — 5–10% of the trip threshold.
 If the probe exceeds its sub-budget, the breaker returns to OPEN and resets the cooldown.
 HALF-OPEN does not get to become a second spike vector.
-Set probe_budget_usd low enough that a misbehaving probe causes minimal damage.
+Set probe_budget_usd (or probeBudget in TypeScript) low enough that a misbehaving probe causes minimal damage.

 Do I still need a global monthly budget cap on top of per-session breakers?

 Yes, but only as a backstop.
 Per-session breakers catch in-flight spirals.
-A monthly cap in the AI gateway (Portkey, Helicone, or custom middleware) catches slow accumulation patterns too distributed to trip an individual session breaker — 50,000 sessions each running 20% over expected cost is the canonical case.
+A monthly cap in the AI gateway (Portkey, Helicone, MLflow AI Gateway) catches slow accumulation patterns too distributed to trip an individual session breaker — 50,000 sessions each running 20% over expected cost is the canonical case.
 One counterintuitive finding: teams with very tight monthly caps sometimes generate worse incentives than teams with none.
 Engineers start designing agents to land just under the cap instead of optimizing for cost-per-outcome, producing slightly-too-expensive-but-technically-compliant behavior across the fleet.
 Use the monthly cap as a hard stop.
 Use per-workflow P95 trends as the primary efficiency signal.

 Agents are in production and your only cost control is a monthly cloud budget cap